Under Part-SPO, a High Risk commercial specialised operation means:

 High risk activities are those which pose a high risk in particular to third parties on the ground.
 Each activity will need to be assessed by the operator.
-If they believe the activity will pose a high risk they must apply to the UK CAA or their EASA member state Competent Authority for a High Risk Authorisation.
+If they believe the activity will pose a high risk they must apply to the UK CAA for a High Risk Authorisation.

 Each activity will need to be assessed against:

 - the specific nature of the activity